 When performing an audit, a technician taps into the main air lines and measures cubic feet per minute (CFM), pressure, and amp load over the course of several days.
 Measuring the compressed air usage helps save the supply of air at point of use and helps identify leaks in the system.
 Annual or bi-annual audits can help you keep on top of costly leaks and prioritize repairs.

 The goal of an audit is to identify deficiencies in your industrial air compressor and, if possible, use existing equipment to reduce energy costs and improve air quality.
 This may include properly setting the controls, reducing leakage at auto drains, properly sequencing multiple units, and reducing artificial air demand.

 Work with C&B Equipment!

-C&B Equipment offers compressed air system audits and preventative maintenance and repair for both industrial air compressors and industrial pumping systems in Oklahoma, Kansas, Missouri, and the surrounding areas.
+C&B Equipment offers compressed air system audits and preventative maintenance and repair for both industrial air compressors and industrial pumping systems in Kansas and the surrounding areas.
 Take a look at all of the different services we provide, as well as the state-of-the-art compressor products that we distribute!